 - Gather all the ingredients

-- cut the onion into thin slices
+- Cut the onion into thin slices

-- boil the water and once it's boiling, add onion and dashi powder.
+- Boil the water, and once it's boiling, add onion and dashi powder.

 - Meanwhile, grate the ginger.